$44.99 $59.99 Buy It Now

 Color temperature is a characteristic of light that describes its warmth or coolness.
 It is measured in Kelvin (K) and can affect the way colors appear in photos taken with your iPhone 11 camera.
 A higher color temperature (more towards the blue end of the spectrum) can make photos appear cooler or bluer, while a lower color temperature (more towards the orange end) can make photos appear warmer or more orange.

-See also How to set focus on iphone camera
+See also How does iphone camera detect heart rate

 Auto White Balance